Frequently asked questions (FAQ)

 Regulations/Doctrine:

-Fourth Final Provision of Royal Decree 1007/2023, of December 5, approving the regulation establishing the requirements to be adopted by computer or electronic systems and programs that support the invoicing processes of entrepreneurs and professionals, and the standardization of invoicing record formats (RRSIF), amended by Royal Decree 254/2025.
+- Final Provision Four of Royal Decree 1007/2023, of December 5, which approves the regulation that establishes the requirements that must be adopted by the computer or electronic systems and programs that support the invoicing processes of businessmen and professionals, and the standardization of formats of the invoicing records (RRSIF), modified by Royal Decree-Law 15/2025, of December 2.

 No, these exclusions imply that the RRSIF will not apply to such operations.